Autonomy founder says HP allegations don't add up

 Deloitte said it conducted its audit work “in full compliance with regulation and professional standards”, and “categorically denied” any knowledge of improprieties or misrepresentations in Autonomy’s financial statements.

-Another allegation HP has stated in public is that Autonomy mischaracterized revenue from low-margin hardware sales as software sales.
+Another allegation HP has stated in public is that Autonomy mischaracterised revenue from low-margin hardware sales as software sales.

 Autonomy always represented itself as a software firm but 10 percent to 15 percent of its revenue came from money-losing sales of low-end hardware, HP said.